Luciffffer/BiteFind/README.md

 # BiteFind
-Food app for mobile development exam 2022
+React native food app for mobile development exam 2022.
+Nothing much to see here.